 Softness/firmness also fluctuates person to person, which is why we show it on a spectrum.
 The heavier you are, the softer beds will feel.
 Conversely, the lighter you are, the firmer beds will feel.

-You should be just fine with this bed if you’re a strict back or stomach sleeper.
-The memory foam does a nice job of filling the space under the small of your back.
+You should be fine with this bed if you’re a strict back or stomach sleeper.
+The foams do a nice job of filling the space under the small of your back.
 We think both sides are fine for back and stomach sleepers.

-Side sleepers will definitely want to stick to the Medium version.
+Side sleepers will want to stick to the “medium” side.
 That offers a lot more pressure relief and will be more comfortable for you.

 A mattress for side sleepers needs enough pressure relief that you don’t experience pain in your shoulders or hips when you wake up in the morning.
 It still has to be supportive, though, so you’re looking for a nice balance there—which we think this mattress has.

-Also, it’s important to keep in mind that all mattresses will soften over time.
-As such, if you first experience the Medium version to be too firm, rest assured that it will soften, so don’t jump the gun making your final decision.
+Also, keep in mind that all mattresses will soften over time.
+As such, if you first experience the medium side to be too firm, rest assured that it will soften.

 This is what we call a combo sleeper.
 Typically, combo sleepers will have a dominant sleeping position, so choosing a mattress is mostly about catering to that dominant position.

-If you’re 80% a side sleeper, you’ll want a softer bed and therefore the Medium version makes more sense.
-If you’re 80% a back sleeper, you’ll want to first look at the Luxury Firm.
+If you’re 80 percent a side sleeper, you’ll want a softer bed and therefore the medium side makes more sense.
+If you sleep on your back more, you’ll want the other side.

 Of course, this is all relative.
-If you’re 80% a back sleeper, but you weigh 100 lb (like Slumber Yard team member Kaite Kale), the Medium option is the way to go.
-So just know that you need to do a little internal calculus before you crown a winner.
+If you’re 80 percent a back sleeper but you weigh 100 lb, the medium option is the way to go.

-It’s not our favorite mattress for obese or heavy people, but at 12.5” thick it is a much better alternative than a lot of beds.
-One mattress that Nest makes that we actually quite like for heavier people is their Hybrid Latex mattress, which combines durable/resilient latex foam with steel coils.
+It’s not our favorite mattress for heavy people, but at 12.5” thick it is a much better alternative than a lot of beds.
+One mattress that Nest makes that we like for heavier people is the Owl, which combines durable/resilient latex foam with steel coils.

-Despite the fact that Nest Bedding uses a phase-change material in the cover of this mattress, the bed sleeps overall more neutral now that they’ve made some upgrades in the past few years.
-It is important to note that temperature regulation isn’t just affected by the materials of the bed—there are other factors at play as well.
+Despite the fact that Nest Bedding uses several breathable materials in the cover and foams, the bed sleeps overall more neutral now that Nest has made some upgrades in the past few years.
+Note that temperature regulation isn’t just affected by the materials of the bed—there are other factors at play as well.

 The firmness level is an important element that is often overlooked.
 The firmer the bed, the cooler you’ll sleep because you will stay more on top of it versus sink into it.
-All this is to say that Nest Alexander is not the best cooling mattress, but you can’t outright claim that it sleeps hot.
-Let’s put it this way: if you told us that you wake up sweating in the middle of the night and wanted a cool-sleeping bed, we would not direct you to this mattress.
+All this is to say that Nest Sparrow is not the best cooling mattress, but you can’t outright claim that it sleeps hot.

 A little known, but important, factor to consider when getting a new mattress is edge support.
 If your mattress is soft and unsupportive along the edges, there’s a chance that it will leave you feeling as if you’re about to roll off of the bed.